 Implementing the international LDN target into national policies has been a challenge (Cowie et al. 2018a; Grainger 2015) as baseline land degradation or desertification information is not always available (Grainger 2015) and challenges exist in monitoring LDN as it is a dynamic process (Sietz et al. 2017; Grainger 2015; Cowie et al. 2018a).
 Wunder and Bodle (2019) propose that LDN be implemented and monitored through indicators at the national level.
-Effective implementation of global LDN will be supported by integrating lessons learned from existing programs designed for other environmental objectives and closely coordinate LDN activities with actions for climate change adaptation and mitigation at both global and national levels (high confidence) (Stavi and Lal 2015; Grainger 2015).
+Effective implementation of global LDN will be supported by integrating lessons learned from existing programmes designed for other environmental objectives and closely coordinate LDN activities with actions for climate change adaptation and mitigation at both global and national levels (high confidence) (Stavi and Lal 2015; Grainger 2015).

-7.5.6.
-Policies Responding to Land Degradation
+7.4.6 Policies responding to land degradation

-7.5.6.1.
-Land Use Zoning
+7.4.6.1 Land-use zoning

-Land use zoning divides a territory (including local, sub-regional or national) into zones with different rules and regulations for land use (mining, agriculture, urban development etc.), management practices and land cover change (Metternicht 2018).
-While the policy instrument in zoning ordinances, the process of determining these regulations is covered in integrated land use planning (See 7.7.2).
-Urban zoning can guide new growth in urban communities outside current and forecasted hazard areas, assist relocating existing dwellings to safer sites and manage postevent redevelopment in ways to reduce future vulnerability (Berke and Stevens 2016).
-Holistic integration of climate mitigation and adaptation are interdependent and can be implemented by restoring urban forests, improving parks (Brown 2010; Berke and Stevens 2016).
-Zoning ordinances can contribute to sustainable land management through protection of natural capital by preventing or limiting vegetation clearing, avoiding degradation of planning for rehabilitation of degraded land or contaminated sites, promoting conservation and enhancement of ecosystems and ecological corridors (Metternicht 2018; Jepson and Haines 2014).
-Zoning ordinaces can also encourage higher density development, mixed use, local food production, encourage transportation alternatives (bike paths and transit oriented development), preserve a sense of place, and increase housing diversity and affordability (Jepson and Haines 2014).
-Conservation planning varies by context and may include one or several adaptation approaches including protecting current patterns of biodiversity, large intact natural landscapes, and geophysical settings.
+Land-use zoning divides a territory (including local, sub-regional or national) into zones with different rules and regulations for land use (mining, agriculture, urban development, etc.), management practices and land-cover change (Metternicht 2018).
+While the policy instrument is zoning ordinances, the process of determining these regulations is covered in integrated land-use planning (Section 7.6.2).
+Urban zoning can guide new growth in urban communities outside forecasted hazard areas, assist relocating existing dwellings to safer sites and manage post-event redevelopment in ways to reduce future vulnerability (Berke and Stevens 2016).
+Holistic integration of climate mitigation and adaptation are interdependent and can be implemented by restoring urban forests, and improving parks (Brown 2010; Berke and Stevens 2016).
+Zoning ordinances can contribute to SLM through protection of natural capital by preventing or limiting vegetation clearing, avoiding degradation of planning for rehabilitation of degraded land or contaminated sites, promoting conservation and enhancement of ecosystems and ecological corridors (Metternicht 2018; Jepson and Haines 2014).
+Zoning ordinances can also encourage higher density development, mixed use, local food production, encourage transportation alternatives (bike paths and transit-oriented development), preserve a sense of place, and increase housing diversity and affordability (Jepson and Haines 2014).
+Conservation planning varies by context and may include one or several adaptation approaches, including protecting current patterns of biodiversity, large intact natural landscapes, and geophysical settings.
 Conservation planning may also maintain and restore ecological connectivity, identify and manage areas that provide future climate space for species expected to be displaced by climate change, and identify and protect climate refugia (Stevanovic et al. 2016; Schmitz et al. 2015).

-Anguelovski et al. (2016) studied land use interventions in eight cities in the global north and south and concluded that historic trends of socioeconomic vulnerability can be reinforced which could be avoided with a consideration of the distribution of adaptation benefits and prioritising beneficial outcomes for disadvantaged and vulnerable groups when making future adaptation plans.
-Concentration of adaptation resources within wealthy business districts creating ecological enclaves exacerbated climate risks elsewhere and building of climate adaptive infrastructure such as sea walk or temporary flood barriers occurred at the expense of underserved neighbourhoods (Anguelovski et al. 2016a).
+Anguelovski et al. (2016) studied land-use interventions in eight cities in the global north and south, and concluded that historic trends of socio-economic vulnerability can be reinforced.
+They also found that vulnerability could be avoided with a consideration of the distribution of adaptation benefits and prioritising beneficial outcomes for disadvantaged and vulnerable groups when making future adaptation plans.
+Concentration of adaptation resources within wealthy business districts creating ecological enclaves exacerbated climate risks elsewhere and building of climate adaptive infrastructure such as sea walls or temporary flood barriers occurred at the expense of underserved neighbourhoods (Anguelovski et al. 2016a).

-7.5.6.2.
-Conserving biodiversity and ecosystem services
+7.4.6.2 Conserving biodiversity and ecosystem services (ES)

-There is limited evidence but high agreement that ecosystem-based adaptation (biodiversity, ecosystem services, and nature's contribution to people (see chapter 6)) and incentives for ecosystem services (including PES) play a critical part of an overall strategy to help people adapt to the adverse effects of climate change on land (UNEP 2009) (Bonan 2008; Millar et al. 2007; Thompson et al. 2009).
+There is limited evidence but high agreement that ecosystem-based adaptation (biodiversity, ecosystem services (ES), and Nature's Contribution to People (see Chapter 6)) and incentives for ES - including payment for ecosystem services (PES) - play a critical part of an overall strategy to help people adapt to the adverse effects of climate change on land (UNEP 2009; Bonan 2008; Millar et al. 2007; Thompson et al. 2009).